 Good Roof Condition

 If you have space on your roof and want to put your solar panels there, you have to check that your roof is in good condition to withstand the solar panels.
-There are different factors that determine if your roof’s quality will be desirable for solar panels.
+There are different factors that determine if your roof will qualify for solar panels.
 Generally, we want to make sure there is still at least 10 to 15 years left on the lifespan of the roof.
 If you find yourself needing to get a new roof before installation, you can include the cost of the roof in the federal solar tax credit.

 Solar panels can be installed on most roof types, though some may be easier than others.
 For example, asphalt roofing shingles are most commonly used on Massachusetts roofs and are a great candidate for solar.
 Wood, rubber, and metal roofs are also easier to install on.
 Slate roofs are trickier to install solar panels on.